Energy in Benin: Access to Electricity

 There is a disparity of access between urban and rural citizens.
 In 2010, around 34.2% of the population had access to electricity.
 The urban population had significantly greater access at 65.4% while the only 13.9% of the rural population had access.
 The government attempted to bridge the gap by implementing a rural electrification program that seeks to increase levels of electrification in rural areas to 36% by 2015.
 As of 2020, approximately 32% of Benin's population has access to electricity, leaving approximately 1.5 million citizens without access.
 On average, 56% of the urban population has access to electricity, while only about 11% has access in rural areas.
 While the urban population has proportionally more access to electricity, they also face issues such as electricity shortage and outages.
 In 2016, it was reported that on average there are 28 electrical outages in Benin.
 Accessibility to electricity is interconnected with the performance of the economy, and around 60% of firms state that electricity is their major constraint.
 Additionally, the country's statistics show that there is a discrepancy between renewable energy consumption and renewable electricity output.
 In 2014, renewable energy consumption was 48.6%, while the renewable electricity output was 0.5%.
 While Benin has many energy resources, it lacks the infrastructure both to convert these resources into electricity and to transport the electricity throughout the country.

 Addressing Energy Resource Accessibility Challenges

 Energy resources in Benin and most Western African countries are not evenly distributed.
 Yet, energy services and accessibility are important factors towards economic and industrial development.
-Thus, in 1975 the Economic Community of West African States (ECOWAS), consisting 15 nations, was formed.
+Thus, in 1975 the Economic Community of West African States (ECOWAS), consisting of 15 nations, was formed.
 The goal of this organization was not only to promote economic growth, development, and cooperation, but also to link the power networks to ensure power security.
 Under ECOWAS, the West African Power Pool (WAPP) was created with headquarters in Benin and the goal of furthering the goal of combining each nations power system into a regional source to provide more reliable energy services Out of the 15 nations that are part of ECOWAS, 14 joined WAPP.